wexaris/rust-sciter/README.md

 1. Download [Sciter SDK](https://sciter.com/download/) and extract it somewhere.
 2. Add target platform binaries to PATH (`bin`, `bin.osx` or `bin.gtk`) and install Sciter shared library to your [LIBRARY_PATH](https://github.com/sciter-sdk/go-sciter#getting-started) (the latter is not required if you build crate with `--features "dynamic"` enabled).
+3. If you do not already have it installed, you need GTK 3 development tools installed to continue: sudo apt-get install libgtk-3-dev
-3. Build library and run the minimal sciter sample: `cargo run --example minimal`.
+4. Build library and run the minimal sciter sample: `cargo run --example minimal`.
-4. For your apps add the following dependency to the Cargo.toml: `sciter-rs = "*"`.
+5. For your apps add the following dependency to the Cargo.toml: `sciter-rs = "*"`.

 ## Brief look: